 For an instance, AI enables computers to perceive their surroundings by collecting data from various sensory inputs, and it analyses the scene into objects, their features, and relationships.
 These learnings/knowledge helps AI to take action/responding to the situations by the set of rules programmed by humans or maybe sometimes machines.

-AI is an umbrella term, it works accompanied by its subset technologies like machine learning, deep learning, natural language processing, computer vision and speech recognition, etc. Using these technologies, computers can be trained to accomplish specific tasks by processing large amounts of data by recognizing patterns and relationships between the data sets.
+AI is an umbrella term, it works accompanied by its subset technologies like machine learning, artificial neural networks (ANN), natural language processing (NLP), computer vision and speech recognition, etc. Using these technologies, computers can be trained to accomplish specific tasks by processing large amounts of data by recognizing patterns and relationships between the data sets.
 AI works very similarly to natural (human) intelligence, it performs various stages of operations of intelligence are as follows:

-2.1 Perception (getting aware of situations to act wisely):
+2.1 Machine Perception (getting aware of situations to act wisely):

 Mostly, Machine perception deals with the hardware side of the AI, like cameras, sensors, and microphones to get aware of the surroundings/situations.
 As it inspired by human intelligence, it also works very similarly to us to deduce its environment.
 The consciousness of AI is possible by scanning the surrounding by means of various sensors and cameras.